+The report adopted a Theory of Change (ToC) to guide our formative analysis of UNICEF’s COVID-19 response.
 The assessment consisted of a documentary analysis of data sources relevant to each Country Office’s (CO’s) COVID-19 response in education, as well as 11 key informant interviews (KIIs) and group interviews.
 The documentary data sources included regional and country-level situation reports, response plans, programme cooperation agreements, memoranda of understanding, technical project documentation (e.g. operations manuals for continuous education solutions), assessments, evaluations, donor reports, and third-party monitoring reports.
 Interviewees included CO staff who were very familiar with the implementation of education programming, government counterparts who were familiar with the implementation of UNICEF’s education programming, and civil society organisation (CSO) counterparts who were familiar with the implementation of UNICEF’s education programming.

+The intended audience of the report is primarily UNICEF ECARO and five UNICEF COs as well as their relevant governments, United Nations agencies, and other development partners as they reflect on and harness over the course of the response in their respective countries.

+Key findings, lessons learned (challenges and success factors) and recommendations

-UNICEF’s work was considered ‘extremely effective’ in supporting education during the COVID-19 pandemic.
-Government partners were overwhelmingly positive about the effectiveness and relevance of UNICEF’s contribution, particularly in regard to teacher training and continuity of learning.
-COs’ ability to collect and analyse education data, at times within a month of the first lockdown , meant that UNICEF was ablto quickly diagnose the situation and respond with relevant interventions.
+Government partners were universally positive about the effectiveness and relevance of UNICEF’s contribution to supporting education systems during the COVID-19 pandemic, particularly in regard to teacher training and continuity of learning.
+COs’ ability to collect and analyse education data, at times within a month of the first lockdown enabled UNICEF to quickly diagnose the situation and respond with relevant interventions.
 Effectiveness was also enhanced through COs’ ability to draw on international best practices provided by the regional office and UNICEF Headquarters.
-However, not all best practices were relevant to all countries.
 KIIs reported adaptability as UNICEF’s greatest strength during the COVID-19 pandemic.
 Many COs had significant experience in responding to emergencies and this contributed to their ability to adapt, ensuring that all staff members knew what to do.
+UNICEF’s experience with emergency situations (e.g. the Syrian migrant crisis) led CSO partners to describe its response to COVID-19 as ‘natural’.

 The large donations that UNICEF was able to mobilise during this period significantly enhanced the effectiveness of its work and was possible due to the trust placed in UNICEF and due to UNICEF’s previous record with governments and the public.
 Thematic funds were also made available to COs within two weeks of the school closures, which meant that UNICEF could respond before many other partners were able to do so.
 This proved a particular advantage when supporting ministries of education (MoEs), whose budgets were much less flexible than UNICEF’s.
 Large partner networks were important for adaptability, as UNICEF was able to draw on their expertise at short notice, both for programme design and delivery.